aws-immersion-days-sup/aws-workshop-security-devsecops-id-sup/docs/01-environment-setup.md

 ![Pipeline](./images/01-pipeline.png)

-After you have successfully setup your environment, you can proceed to the next module.
+After you have successfully setup your environment, you can proceed to the <a href="https://github.com/aws-immersion-days-sup/aws-workshop-security-devsecops-id-sup/blob/master/docs/02-first-pipeline-error.md" target="_blank">next module</a>.